MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Related Work

 \textbf{Continual Learning for LLM}.
 The concept of continual learning, especially those based on user feedback, is old to AI but relatively new to LLM.
-The majority of studies in LLM literature focuses on the pre-training~\cite{devlin2019bert} and post-training~\citep{achiam2023gpt} of LLMs based on SFT~\citep{hu2022lora}, RL~\citep{guo2025deepseek} or other advanced algorithms.
-There are hundreds of works on continual learning algorithms that adapt LLM to unseen data distributions~\citep{shi2024continual}, but the number of papers on continually optimizing LLMsys with user feedback is limited.
+Most studies in LLM literature focuses on the pre-training~\cite{devlin2019bert} and post-training~\citep{achiam2023gpt} of LLMs based on SFT~\citep{hu2022lora}, RL~\citep{guo2025deepseek} or other algorithms.
+There are many papers on continual learning algorithms that adapt LLM to unseen data distributions~\citep{shi2024continual}, but not for continually optimizing LLMsys with user feedback.
 One possible reason is that no commercial LLM service company has released their user logs, and there isn't a comprehensive benchmark that has user feedback for LLMsys.

+While there has been studies analyzing LLMsys's ability in multi-turn conversations~\citep{you2024llm}, they considered these utterances only as local context and discard them after the system finish each task.
+To the best of our knowledge, MemoryBench is the first benchmark that can evaluate the continual learning ability of LLMsys on user feedback logs.

 \textbf{Feedback Simulation}.
-User feedback simluation has been widely studied in IR literature for more than fifty years~\citep{krisztain2023simulation}, particularly on evaluation~\citep{zhang2017information}, information seeking activities~\citep{zhang2025exploring}, search and recommendation behaviors~\citep{craswell2008experimental}, conversational agents~\citep{wang2024depth}, etc. Traditional user simulation frameworks are often designed for well-developed yet simple user interfaces such as search engine and recommendation ranked lists~\citep{wang2013incorporating}.
-As the UI designs of LLMsys gradually become homogeneous, there are more and more studies on user behavior analysis for LLMsys~\citep{Liu2024chatgptbehavior}.
-With the help of advanced human simulation~\citep{wangsurvey} and LLM-as-judge frameworks~\citep{li2024llmsasjudgescomprehensivesurveyllmbased}, it is now possible to simulate user feedback to LLMsys with reasonably good quality.
+User feedback simluation has been widely studied in IR for more than fifty years~\citep{krisztain2023simulation}, particularly on evaluation~\citep{zhang2017information}, information seeking activities~\citep{zhang2025exploring}, search and recommendation behaviors~\citep{craswell2008experimental}, conversational agents~\citep{wang2024depth}, etc. Traditional user simulation frameworks are often designed for well-developed yet simple user interfaces such as ranked lists~\citep{wang2013incorporating}.
+As the UI designs of LLMsys gradually become homogeneous, there are more studies on user behavior analysis for LLMsys recently~\citep{Liu2024chatgptbehavior}.
+With the help of advanced simulation algorithms~\citep{wangsurvey} and LLM-as-judge frameworks~\citep{li2024llmsasjudgescomprehensivesurveyllmbased}, it is now possible to simulate user feedback to LLMsys with good quality.